Lockup in child after fork

 P.S.
 I'm categorizing it as core even though I can reproduce this only via PTY.spawn, 'cause pty.c looks very much innocent.

-Updated by alk (Aliaksey Kandratsenka) about 12 years ago
+Updated by alk (Aliaksey Kandratsenka) over 12 years ago

 ruby_1_8_7@27173 and ruby_1_8@27224 still hang.

 with 1.8.7 branch the backtrace is a bit different